jerboa88/gatsby-plugin-component-to-image/README.md

 </p>

 <p class="projectDesc">
 	A Gatsby plugin to generate images and PDFs from React components.
-Useful for dynamically generating Open Graph images, favicons, or documents.
+Useful for dynamically generating Open Graph images, favicons, and more!
 </p>

 <br/>